 You could certainly double or even triple the recipe.
 This salad is heavy on the pumpkin though, so feel free to double the amount of salad greens, and use the leftover vinaigrette to dress them.

 This Pumpkin Salad makes four generous servings.
 Make it into a meal by pairing it with crusty artisan bread or thick slices of Garlic Bread.
 Yum!

 Of course, this salad would be an excellent addition to a fall dinner party or Thanksgiving feast!
-For an unforgettable meal, serve it with my Butternut Squash Lasagna, Creamy Mushroom Strudel, Pumpkin Risotto, Roasted Fall Vegetable Pizza, or Mushroom Wellington … then invite me over!
+For an unforgettable meal, serve it with my Butternut Squash Lasagna, Creamy Mushroom Strudel, Roasted Fall Vegetable Pizza, or Mushroom Wellington … then invite me over!

 Roasted Pumpkin Salad

 - 5 cups cubed pumpkin *

 - 1 1/2 tablespoons extra virgin olive oil

 - 2 tablespoons apple cider vinegar

 - 5 ounces mixed salad greens

 - Preheat oven to 425 degrees.